 Hunting painted buildings in Paris

-Well, it’s all true and there are actually several other fake painted buildings “to air” the underground, scattered along the lines of the RER and around the Forum des Halles, right in the heart of Paris.
+Well, it’s all true, and there are actually several other fake painted buildings “to air” the underground, scattered along the lines of the RER and around the Forum des Halles, right in the heart of Paris.

-In the following days I turned around Paris looking for these fantastic painted buildings and it was actually a new way to fall in love with the city over again.
+In the following days, I turned around Paris looking for these fantastic painted buildings, and it was actually a new way to fall in love with the city over again.

-Another splendid trompe l’oeil close to home is the one at 174 rue du Faubourg Saint-Denis, in perfect popular style.
-Very hard to distinguish unless you really walk at a few centimeters from the wall.
+Another splendid trompe l’oeil close to home is the one at 174 rue du Faubourg Saint-Denis, in a perfect popular style.
+Very hard to distinguish unless you really walk a few centimeters from the wall.

 At number 3 rue de l’Acqueduc, in the 10th arrondissement, there is a partially painted façade.
-If you pass by try to find out which floor is the fake one … and not far away, always in the 10th, there is the beautiful trompe l’oeil at number 54 rue des Petites-Écuries.
+If you pass by, try to find out which floor is the fake one … and not far away, always in the 10th, there is the beautiful trompe l’oeil at number 54 rue des Petites-Écuries.

 But there are many other buildings painted to the same purpose and scattered through the streets of Paris, in addition to the beautiful and colorful trompe l’oeil that adorn the sides of XIX century buildings or some boundary walls in the central arrondissements.